Skip to Content, Navigation, or Footer.

 Rick Wrigley

 I was born in a great Radio Town; Jacksonville Florida.
-So it was a natural that I joined WUSC (AM at the time) in my first semester 1963.
+So it was only natural that I joined WUSC (AM at the time) in my first semester 1963.
 I went on to a career in commercial radio and television in Columbia, WCOS AM & FM, WIS-TV, WIS Radio, SCETV and PBS.
-I'm retired now and giving back since 2010 to the station that started my career, WUSC-FM.
-If you did the math you will know that I will be celebrating the 60th anniversary of my first radio show ever in November.
+I'm retired now, giving back since 2010 to the station that started my career, WUSC-FM.
+If you did the math you will know that I celebrated the 60th anniversary of my first radio show ever in November 2023.

 Similar Posts